What are cryptocurrencies

 TRON has a very streamlined user experience, as each step is explained clearly.
 One of the major benefits of TRON is that you don’t need to own any cryptocurrency to get started with it.
-Tron comes with an Ethereum-based Web Wallet where you can store up to 100,000 TRX, and it can be traded on major crypto exchanges.
+Tron comes with a Web Wallet based on Ethereum, where up to 100,000 TRX can be stored and traded on major crypto exchanges.

-The biggest disadvantage of TRON is that it does not yet have a Decentralized Web (DApp) Framework.
+TRON’s biggest drawback is that it does not yet have a Decentralized Web (DApp) Framework.
 While this is not a major drawback, it is something that developers are working on.
 If you would like to learn more about dApps, check out the Digital Assets section of our NEO guide.

 What are the advantages of TRON?

 - Raises capital by adopting new technologies

 - Price trends

 - Recognized by the SEC as a security